JetBrains/teamcity-documentation/topics/configuring-proxy-server.md

 [//]: # (Internal note.
 Do not delete.
 "How To...d160e1383.txt")

-## Use Proxy for Outgoing Connections
+## Use Proxy for Outgoing TeamCity Server Connections
+{id="use-proxy-for-outgoing-teamcity-server-connections"}

 This section describes configuring TeamCity to use a proxy server for outgoing HTTP connections.
 To connect TeamCity behind a proxy to Amazon EC2 cloud agents, see [this section](setting-up-teamcity-for-amazon-ec2.md#Proxy+settings).